 It's All About the Data

 Data is the starting point for both BI and Process Mining.
 They both benefit businesses by bringing cold, hard data to the analysis phase which is ideal for understanding exactly what has and hasn’t happened in your business operations.
 But the datasets used, the depth of analysis, and the results they yield make for different types of insights.

-What Gets Analyzed?
+What Gets Analysed?

-BI and Process Mining will often analyze the same processes to gain insight but the level of analysis is different.
+BI and Process Mining will often analyse the same processes to gain insight but the level of analysis is different.
 BI’s analysis compared to Process Mining is high level, more concerned with measuring if a process is meeting productivity and efficiency standards or meeting customer needs and satisfaction.
 Contextual data is essential for BI which looks for business trends and problems related to KPI alignment in sales, marketing, and other critical operations.
-It’s interested in analyzing its critical business processes to understand if there are problems in the process that affect business operations as a whole.
+It’s interested in analysing its critical business processes to understand if there are problems in the process that affect business operations as a whole.

 Process Mining focuses entirely on the discovery and analysis of end-to-end business processes and, therefore, is only concerned with the subset of event data (event logs) relevant to a particular business process.
 It uses the data to automatically derive the end-to-end process, defining each activity, known or unknown, to create the process workflow.
 Process Mining then performs a drill down analysis into each activity to look for bottlenecks, reworks, deviations and other inefficiencies that increase time and costs in the process.